thumbliner/thumbliner/small-talk.md

 ---

 How are you?
 I’m fine, thank you.
-How are you?
+How are you?<br>

 Fine.
 Can you believe this weather?
-This city is most beautiful in the rain.
+This city is most beautiful in the rain.<br>

 What have you been up to?
-Studying the relation between language, music, and thought.
+Studying the relation between language, music, and thought.<br>

 What do you think about Artificial Intelligence?
-I don't have any interesting thoughts on it.
+I don't have any interesting thoughts on it.<br>

 What about the economy?
-What about it?
+What about it?<br>

 It was better. {Insert scapegoat} broke it.
 I see.
-How so?
+How so?<br>

 Nevermind, can you believe this traffic?
-We're the traffic.
+We're the traffic.<br>

-Oh…!
+Oh…!<br>

 So aren’t you outraged by {insert headline}?
-No, not outraged.
+No, not outraged.<br>

 How come?
 Aren’t you a {insert label}?
-No, I’m not.
+No, I’m not.<br>

 But do you know what happened in {insert millenia} B.C.?
-I probably don’t.
+I probably don’t.<br>

 Well, you should!
 I’ll add it to my reading list.
-Thank you.
+Thank you.<br>

 ---